myriam2805/youthcode_hackathon/README.md

-# YCFxAI Hackathon 2026 - Innovation Dashboard
+# YCFxAI Hackathon 2026 - Innovation Dashboard by XiaoQian Lyu and Myriam Bensouri

 This project is an interactive single-page web application developed for **Track 05 (Open Track)** of the YCFxAI Hackathon 2026, hosted by the Youth Code Foundation.